HyoKong/HyoKong.github.io/_pages/about.md

 # 🔥 News
-- *2023.12*: &nbsp;🎉🎉 🌟Our new work, DreamDrone, is released!
+- *2023.12*: &nbsp;🎉🎉 🌟Our new work, *DreamDrone*, is released!
 Check our [paper](https://arxiv.org/abs/2312.08746) and [code](https://github.com/HyoKong/DreamDrone.git)!
 Also, please feel free to try our online [huggingface demo](https://huggingface.co/spaces/imsuperkong/dreamdrone)!
-- *2023.07*: &nbsp;🎉🎉 Our paper 'Priority-centric human motion generation in discrete latent space' accepted by ICCV’23.
+- *2023.07*: &nbsp;🎉🎉 Our paper *Priority-centric human motion generation in discrete latent space* was accepted by ICCV’23.

 # 📝 Publications